Yllustran/Node-Api/README.md

 ## Description

 This project is a REST API developed using Node.js and the Express framework.
 It includes Sequelize for managing a relational database, and is set up in a local development environment using WAMP and PhpMyAdmin for MySQL database management.
 Insomnia was used for testing and debugging the API endpoints.
 The entire project is developed in JavaScript.

-Note : This project was developed using the Udemy course by: Simon Dieny
+Note : This project was developed using the Udemy course by : Simon Dieny

 ## Features